k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/05_quiz.md

  b.
 False.

-#### When you use Swagger and call  GET /lu/CustomerLU API, which information will you get on CustomerLU?:
+#### When you use Swagger and call  GET /lu/CustomerLU API, what information will you get on CustomerLU?:

 a.
 Tables metdata and links.